 If the proxy card is properly signed and returned to us, and not subsequently revoked, it will be voted as directed by you.
-Unless contrary instructions are given, the persons designated as proxy holders on the proxy card will vote: "FOR" the election of all nominees for the Board named in this Proxy Statement; "FOR" the ratification of the appointment of Mayer Hoffman as our independent registered public accounting firm for the fiscal year ending December 31, 2022; "FOR" the approval, on a non-binding, advisory basis, of the compensation of our named executive officers; for the approval, on a non-binding, advisory basis, that future votes on the compensation of our named executive officers be held "EVERY YEAR"; and as recommended by the Board with regard to any other matters that may properly come before the Annual Meeting, or, if no such recommendation is given, in their own discretion.
+Unless contrary instructions are given, the persons designated as proxy holders on the proxy card will vote: "FOR" the election of all nominees for the Board named in this Proxy Statement; "FOR" the ratification of the appointment of KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2023; "FOR" the approval, on a non-binding, advisory basis, of the compensation of our named executive officers; and as recommended by the Board with regard to any other matters that may properly come before the Annual Meeting, or, if no such recommendation is given, in their own discretion.